amabdallah/WaM-DaM/README.md

 #### The Water Management Data Model (WaM-DaM)

 Water Management Data Model (WaM-DaM) is a persistent information model (like a standard) to help scientists and practitioners like you to organize all of your water management data (input and output of models) consistently in a single database repository.
-WaM-DaM then can help you search and discover data to build models and interpret it their data correctly
+WaM-DaM then can help you search and discover data to build models and interpret their data correctly.

 Think of WaM-DaM as a repository of water management data (purple cylinder) and a translator between numerous data sources on the left and different models on the right (see flowchart).
 WaM-DaM translates two aspects of the data: the syntax and semantics.
 WaM-DaM will speed the time to find, organize, and synthesize data from different sources and prepare data for modeling.

-Along the way, you'll learn more about your data and the water system the data describes.
+This GitHub repository is organized to direct you to i) understand WaM-DaM design, ii) demonstrate uses cases of how WaM-DaM works, and iii) set up your own WaM-DaM instances.

 <img src="https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/01Design/WaM-DaM_workflow.jpg" alt="Drawing" style="width: 100px;"/>

-The repository is organized to direct you to i) understand WaM-DaM design, demonstrate how WaM-DaM works, and provide you with instructions on how to use WaM-DaM

 #### Who can use WaM-DaM?
 You can use WaM-DaM if:
-1. Your data are for nodes (points) and/or links (connections between nodes).
+1. Your data is represented in space through nodes (points) and/or links (connections between nodes).
-2. You have one or more data types such as binary, numeric parameters, seasonal, parameters, file-based, rules, time series, or multi-column arrays.
+2. You have one or more data types such as binary, numeric parameters, seasonal, parameters, text parameters, file-based, rules, time series,  multi-column arrays.
-3. You want to manage and organize all of your data for different models in a central database
+3. You want to manage and organize all of your data for different models in a central standarized database
+4. You want to automate the process to discover and prepare your input data to models in a generic way.
 4. You want to share and publish your data.
 WaM-DaM supports important metadata like sources, methods, and units to help others correctly interpret the meanings of your data.Check out the [scope](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/01Design/Scope.md) of WaM-DaM data.

 #### Getting Started with WaM-DaM

-WaM-DaM information model is implemented in a relational database which is ready for use to load your data into it.
-You can choose one of these relational database systems.
+WaM-DaM is implemented in a relational database and ready for use to load your data into it it.
+You can choose one of these relational database systems to set up your own WaM-DaM instances: SQLite, PostGreSQL, MySQL, and Microsfot SQL Server.
 If you are a beginner, we recommend you to use SQLite because it is very simple to use and set up, doesn’t require a server, and you can use the free Mozilla Firefox Manager to interact with its data.

 Check out the [Instructions](https://github.com/amabdallah/WaM-DaM/tree/master/01Documentation/05Workshop) on how you can set up a WaM-DaM database in SQLite.
 The instructions are demonstrated live in a video screenshot :)

 Check out this <a href="https://github.com/amabdallah/WaM-DaM/tree/master/01Documentation/05Workshop" target="_blank"> WaM-DaM Workshop </a>  activity to discover water management data for a WEAP model